chef/chef-web-docs/content/ctl_chef_client.md

 When Chef Infra Client is run in why-run mode, certain assumptions are
 made:

-- If the **service** resource cannot find the appropriate command to verify the status of a service, why-run mode will assume that the command would have been installed by a previous resource and that the service would not be running.
+- If the **service** resource can't find the appropriate command to verify the status of a service, why-run mode will assume that the command would have been installed by a previous resource and that the service would not be running.
 - For `not_if` and `only_if` properties, why-run mode will assume these are commands or blocks that are safe to run.
-These conditions are not designed to be used to change the state of the system, but rather to help facilitate idempotency for the resource itself.
+These conditions aren't designed to be used to change the state of the system, but rather to help facilitate idempotency for the resource itself.
 That said, it may be possible that these attributes are being used in a way that modifies the system state